Simspace/island/README.md

 * a generic type for patches, a generic diff algorithm to obtain them, and a generic patching algorithm to apply them
 * a generic type for pointing at a deeply-nested field, to locate an error for example

+---

+For a given set of business types of some application, this kernel provides
+*   First class updates
+    *   Can take apply an update to an existing value to get a new value
+*   First class differences
+    *   Can take two values and generate a list of their differences
+*   Validation / First class error locations
+    *   Given some rules, is a given value 'valid'?
+If not, generate a list of error locations
+*   Reverting diffs
+    *   Given a diff, create an update that would remove the difference from the second value to the first
+*   Incremental diffs (Maybe)
+    *   If we have the differences between two values, and we receive an update to the second value, can we update the differences without having to recompute them all?
+    *   This may be hard or infeasable to do generically
+*   Serialization
+    *   Values, updates, differences, and error locations can all be serialized
+*   Pretty printing
+    *   Values, updates, differences, and error locations can all be printed in a user friendly way

 FAQ
 ---